rubenhorn/VU2022_XM_0091/readme.txt

  - /database contains the compose file for local development using MongoDB
  - /frontend contains the frontend of the app
  - /kubernetes contains the files for deploying the application on a cluster

+Scripts:
+ - Use /scripts/build-and-push.sh to update the images for kubernetes